 What are business rates?

-Business rates are a local tax that is paid by the occupiers of all non-domestic/business property, in the same way that Council Tax is a tax on domestic properties.
+Business rates is a local tax paid by the occupiers of all non-domestic/business property, in the same way that Council Tax is a tax on domestic properties.

 Business rates are charged on most business properties such as shops, offices, pubs, warehouses and factories.
 However, the property doesn't have to be used for a business - if it is used for purposes which are not domestic it is likely to be rateable.
 We will send you a business rates bill each year.